najmi-smile/cv/README.md

 **Electrical Instalation Contractor** (2009 - Present)

 ### Transferable Skills ###
-- ***Organisation:*** As on the construction site, work environment is collaborative and divided in teams of different professionals, so organization of the work is very important otherwise dependent teams run in chaos.
+Some of transferable skills by working in the construction industory which I have applied during my training are:
-- ***Team Work:*** This is very important skill which I think is very relavent to all walks of the industory
+- ***Organisation and time management:*** As on the construction site, work environment is collaborative and divided in teams of different professionals, so organization of the work is very important otherwise dependent teams run in chaos.
+This really benefited me durring the training at northcoders as it was too comprehensive and need to take alot in comparatively less time.To achive this I organised a time chart for the traing,practice and reading material.
-- ***Time Mangement:*** Time is very critical in construction projects and also for the software development.
+- ***Team Work:*** I applied this skill in pair programming and it was proved to be an adventage as pairs have different problem solving approaches but previous experience of the team worling led me work more efficiently and productively on our sprints.
-- ***Deliverance:*** This is the very real product of all the above.
+- ***Deliverance:*** In software industory the biggest challenge is to deliver on time, on most of our sprint the work is done in such a way that a MVP will be deliver by the end of the sprint time

 ***
 # Projects and Skills